nasaharvest/dora/dora_exp_pipeline/README.md

 dora_exp config.yml
 ```

+NOTE: dora_exp may not be fully up to date with the latest dev changes.
+In order to run dora_exp locally, please run: `python dora_exp_pipeline/dora_exp.py -h`.
+Running dora_exp.py below the dora_exp_pipeline directory will break the package structure.

 (TODO: Add a section in the README for config file.
 For now, please see the
 example config files in `dora_exp_pipeline/example_config/`.)